Plan Summary Menu

 Your contributory service benefit is calculated by multiplying all the basic contributions your employers pay into the Pension Trust for your covered employment in each calendar year after 1986 by the benefit percentage that applies to that year.
 The results from all of those years are then added together to arrive at your total contributory service benefit.

-The benefit percentage is not the same for every year.
+The benefit percentage is not the same for every year (and in some cases may change during the year).
 The benefit percentage for some years depends on whether your covered employment in that year occurs during your first 20 years of service or comes after your first 20 years of service.
 Years of service are explained next.

 Click here to see the specific benefit percentages that apply to each year of covered employment from 1987 forward.